lyesbouchoucha/svm-evolution/README.md

 and not by gradient descent: an objective that prices violations always has a finite minimum, so it can never tell you that a problem is infeasible.

-## Step 4 — The kernel trick, because a line is sometimes hopeless
+## Step 4 — The kernel trick, a line is sometimes hopeless

 No straight line separates two interleaved crescents.
 The soft margin does its honest best and plateaus: